 September 9, 1890, Harland David Sanders was born.
 At 40 years young Sanders moved to Corbin, KY., where he opened a service station.
 Behind the station, he operated a lunchroom that seated six around the single table and served fried chicken.
 It grew to a café with 142 seats, then expanded to a motel/restaurant.
 Sanders sold the motel and began selling franchises for fried chicken when he was 66.
 Within 3 years he had 200 KFC outlets.
 At 74 he sold the franchising business to Gov. John Y. Brown for 2 million.
 When he was 85 and after the company had been sold many times for a final cost of 840 million, a libel suit was brought against Sanders.
 He had publicly referred to KFC gravy as “sludge” and claimed it had a “wallpaper taste.”
 The case was thrown out.
 At the age of 87, he testified against mandatory retirement before the U.S. House of Representatives Select Subcommittee on Aging.

-“Miss Jennie Casseday, who died at Louisville, Kentucky, on February 8, 1893, was a remarkable illustration of the power of spirit over matter and of thought over things.
+February 8, 1893, “Miss Jennie Casseday, died in Louisville.
+Jennie was a remarkable illustration of the power of spirit over matter and of thought over things.
 For thirty years she had lain on her little white bed, drawn up before the front windows of the old home, in a beautiful street of the beautiful southern city where she was born.
 Her sufferings were great, and weeks at a time continuous; but the worn face had a smile quite beatiﬁc; the little, thin hand had clasped the hands of scores of America’s.”
 Written after Jennie Casseday’s passing in an article by Lady Henry Somerset in The Woman’s Herald, March 1893, an English magazine.

 December 16, 1897, Lewis Garrard Clarke died a free man in Louisville.
 His body lay in state at the Kentucky State Capitol on order of Governor Bradley, and he was subsequently buried in Westwood Cemetery in Oberlin, Ohio.
 Born into slavery he chronicled his 20 years of slavery and escape in “Narratives of the Sufferings of Lewis and Milton Clarke, Sons of a Soldier of the Revolution, During a Captivity of More than Twenty Years Among the Slaveholders of Kentucky, One of the So-Called Christian States of North America” The character George Harris in Uncle Tom’s Cabin was based on Mr. Clarke.